bellonemauro/LCSSLSS-DataSplits/labelled/day/not_rain/README.md

-Files from wyamo dataset not uploaded, please download the files from the official website.
+Files from the Wyamo dataset not uploaded, please download the files from the official website.